blues/app-accelerators/11-generator-activity-monitor/README.md

 These are the parts of the message:

-* The first part of the message indicates which device/facility the alert pertains to by its serial number, here "faility-1".
+* The first part of the message indicates which device/facility the alert pertains to by its serial number, here "facility-1".

 * The next part indicates which monitor instance generated the alert, here it is "generator", with "utility supply" as the other option.
 These names relate to the instance numbers, and here we are using 1 and 2 for utility supply and generator.
 If your monitors are configured with different I2C addresses, you will need to edit the names "instance-3" and "instance-4" in the jsonata script.

 * The activity state comes next, indicating that the generator signals that it is active.

-* The alerts are next, here "overcurrent" and "power" alerts, indicating that the measured current was higher than the `alert_over_current_amps` environment variable, and that power changed by more than `alert_change_power_percent`.
+* The alerts are next.
+Here "overcurrent" and "power" alerts indicate that the measured current was higher than the `alert_over_current_amps` environment variable, and that power changed by more than `alert_change_power_percent`.

 * Finally, we have the power information, showing the measured voltage, current and power at the time of the alert.